mp-lp/MatrimonyHub/README.md

-# 💍 Shaadisphere - Matrimonial Profile Search App
+# 💍 MatrimonyHub - Matrimonial Profile Search App

 A full-stack web application for browsing, bookmarking, and filtering matrimonial profiles.
 Built with **React**, **Node.js**, **Express**, and **MongoDB**.